Mupati/v4/content/jobs/mupati/Ek/index.md

 url: 'https://www.ek-brandconsult.com'
 ---

-- I oversee the development, deployment and maintenance of all applications and servers.
+- My team and I built and shipped the company’s marketing application (Syde Hassle).
+It currently has more than 1000 registered users and I maintain the software and make feature updates
 - I built a Flight Search and Booking Engine with Amadeus API.
-- I fixed all bugs on the company’s marketing application (Syde Hassle) to reduce the estimated time to market.
-- I trained interns who were new to web development to build websites within 2 months and coordinate with the remote developer to execute projects.
 - I built and maintain the E-commerce platform on the company’s clients’ portal.
 - I reduced the time used to deploy WordPress sites to DigitalOcean server used by the company by 90% using an automation script.
+- I oversee the development, deployment and maintenance of all applications and servers.